 Three Minute Thesis (3MT) Competition

 Originally conceived by the University of Queensland, the Three Minute Thesis (3MT®) competition challenges Caltech graduate students to explain their research in an engaging and clear three-minute talk intended for a non-specialist audience.
 Jointly sponsored by the Caltech Library and the Graduate Studies Office, the final event for 3MT 2021 will take place online on Monday, April 19, 2021 at 5:00 pm (Pacific) as part of the campus Earth Week celebration.
 Given Caltech's prominence in science and engineering communities, we feel it's important to give Caltech graduate students the opportunity to practice communicating their science in ways that will resonate and inspire.
-Register for the 3MT 2021 Final Event here.
+Register to attend the 3MT 2021 Final Event here.
+Sign up to enter the competition below.

 With the cooperation and co-sponsorship of ACS Publishing, EBSCO, Elsevier, Science of Synthesis/Thieme Chemistry, and Wiley, there will be four prizes awarded: $3,000 for first place, $2,000 for second place, $1,000 for third place, and $500 for the audience favorite chosen by attendees.
 We are pleased to partner with Caltech Theater and Public Programming for the virtual final event on April 19, 2021.
 Judges include faculty and administrators from across Caltech, and the entries will be screened by a panel of librarians and campus communicators.
 Initial submissions (audio/video or audio only) must be received by March 23, 2021 at 5:00 pm (Pacific).
 Finalists will be notified by April 7, 2021.